 You come home from work after a long day and plop down in a chair.
 It’s been a long day and you’re exhausted!
 Even your brain is fried from staring too long at numbers and letters on a computer screen.
 The temptation might be to eat dinner and take it easy but, as a new study shows, a better choice might be to work out.
-The more time you spent sitting, writing, calculating, and thinking, the more important that after-work sweat session is, especially if you’re trying to lose weight.
+The more time you spend sitting, writing, calculating, and thinking, the more important that after-work sweat session is, especially if you’re trying to stop overeating and lose weight.
 Here’s why.

-Does Exercising After Work Help Control Calorie Intake?
+Does Exercising After Work Help Stop Overeating?

-Can a workout after work help you eat less?
+Can a workout after work help you stop overeating?
 Researchers from the University of Alabama at Birmingham divided healthy, undergraduate students into two groups.
 Both groups were asked to take a graduate-level entrance exam, an exam that requires focus and brain power.
 After the exam, one group rested for 15 minutes while the other did 15 minutes of high-intensity exercise on a treadmill, similar to a treadmill HIIT routine.
 The students who simply relaxed didn’t perform any physical or mental activity.
 Afterward, both groups were treated to a pizza lunch and encouraged to eat as much as they wanted while the researchers followed their calorie intake.

 The results?
 What they found was when the students simply rested after the mentally demanding task of taking an exam, they consumed more calories than usual, an average of 100 calories more.
 In contrast, doing a high-intensity interval workout after mentally draining tasks appeared to offset this and the participants actually ate fewer calories.